simonsobs/SOLikeT/CONTRIBUTING.rst

 Create a branch for your new feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a *branch* off the master branch.
 Working on unique branches for each new feature simplifies the development, review and merge processes by maintining logical separation.
+Branch names should have names prefixed with `dev-` and reflect the work going on within them.
 To create a feature branch:

 ::